intel/zephyr.js/docs/aio.md

 Pass a function for `callback` that will be called later when the result is obtained.

+*WARNING: Making an async call like this allocates some memory while the call is pending, so if you issue them faster than they are fulfilled, you will eventually run out of memory - pretty soon on these small devices.
+So the best practice would be to make sure you only have a small, fixed number pending at any given time.*

 *NOTE: This function will probably be replaced with a version that instead returns a promise.*